OFFIS-DAI/mango/docs/source/tutorial.rst

 Corresponding file: `v3_codecs_and_typing.py`

 In example 2 you created some basic agent functionality and established inter-container communication.
-Message types were distinguished by a  field of the meta information.
+Message types were distinguished by the performative field of the meta information.
 This approach is tedious and prone to error.
 A better way is to use dedicated message objects and using their types to distinguish messages.

 If instances of custom classes are exchanged over the network (or generally between different containers), these instances need to be serialized.
-In mango, objects can be encoded by mangos codecs.
+In mango, objects can be encoded by mango's codecs.
 To make a new object type known to a codec it needs to provide a serialization and a deserialization method.
 The object type together with these methods is then passed to the codec which in turn is passed to a container.
 The container will then automatically use these methods when it encounters an object of this type as the content of a message.